rackerlabs/support-how-to/content/how-to/cloud-servers/how-to-enable-SSL-TLS-perfect-forward-secrecy/index.md

 product_url: cloud-servers
 ---

-### How to enable Perfect Forward Secrecy&reg; in Apache or NGINX

-This article provides an overview on what is Perfect Forward Secrecy (PFS) and how to enable in Apache or Nginx web servers.
+This article provides an overview of perfect forward secrecy (PFS) and how to enable it on Apache&reg; or Nginx&reg; web servers.

-#### What is Perfect Forward Secrecy?
+### What is PFS?

-Perfect Forward Secrecy protects the data that is shared between the client and the server even if the private key is compromised, this is accomplished by generating a session key for each transaction made.
+PFS protects data shared between the client and the server even if the private key is compromised.
+You can accomplish this by generating a session key for each transaction made.

-#### Why to implement Perfect Forward Secrecy to a website?
+### Why implement PFS on a website?

-A TLS or SSL Certificate works by using a public key and private key, when the web browser and the server exchange keys, a session key is created using a key exchange mechanism called RSA where all the information between the client and the server is encrypted.
+A TLS or SSL certificate works by using a public key and a private key.
+When the web browser and the server exchange keys, the system creates a session key by using a key exchange mechanism called RSA, where all the information between the client and the server is encrypted.
 RSA creates a link between the server private key and the session key created for each unique secure session.

-It is possible that the session gets brute-force attacked &mdash;this consists of an attack that injects the server with a numerous combination of security keys until the correct one is found.
-Even though this process might take a really long time, if the server's private key is compromised, the attackers can't only see the session data but all clients' transactions.
+The session might get brute-force attacked&mdash;this consists of an attack that injects the server with combinations of security keys until it finds the correct one.
+Even though this process might take a long time, if the server's private key is compromised, the attackers can see both the session data and all client transactions.

-#### How does Perfect Forward Secrecy protects a website?
+### How PFS protects a website

-Perfect Forward Secrecy enables the server to not rely on a single session key, instead of utilizing the same encryption key whenever a connection is made, a unique session key is generated when a connection is created.
+PFS enables the server not to rely on a single session key.
+Instead of using the same encryption key whenever a user or service makes a connection, PFS generates a unique session key for each connection.

-Perfect Forward Secrecy is enabled using exchange mechanisms &mdash;`Ephemeral Diffie-Hellman (DHE)` and `Elliptic Curve Diffie-Hellman (ECDHE)`.
-If the attackers get to brute force the session key, they will only be able to decrypt the information from that session and not the others
+Enable PFS by using exchange mechanisms&mdash;`Ephemeral Diffie-Hellman (DHE)` and `Elliptic Curve Diffie-Hellman (ECDHE)`.
+If the attackers brute force the session key, they can only decrypt the information from that one session and not the others.

-#### Requirements to implement Perfect Forward Secrecy in a web server.
+### Requirements to implement PFS in a web server

+Use one of the following tools to implement PFS:

-1. OpenSSL 1.0.1c+
+- OpenSSL 1.0.1c+
-2. Apache 2.4 or
+- Apache 2.4 or
-3. Nginx 1.0.6+ and 1.1.0+
+- Nginx 1.0.6+ and 1.1.0+

 You can check the versions of these packages by running the following commands:

-**Note: At the moment of writing this article, these are the latest versions available, results may vary from your output.**
+**Note**: The results might vary as the vendors release new versions.

 ```
 [root@rackspace-test ~]$ openssl version